 Heat the olive oil in a oven proof skillet and brown the chicken, placing first with seam side down until just slightly golden brown.
 You may need to remove toothpicks to brown on all sides.

-Place skillet in oven and bake chicken for an additional 40 to 45 minutes, until chicken is cooked through.
+Place skillet in oven and bake chicken for an additional 20 minutes, until chicken is cooked through.

 Remove chicken from skillet onto a cutting board, discard toothpicks and wait about 15 minutes before slicing each chicken breasts.
 To double the recipe simply double all the ingredients.